nuuuwan/news_lk3_data/README.md

 Q: You have chaired three banks in Sri Lanka and served on other banking boards.
 How does that feel?

-A: It has been an honour and privilege to chair two of Sri Lanka’s largest public quoted banks HNB and Commercial Bank and now Union Bank.
+It has been an honour and privilege to chair two of Sri Lanka’s largest public quoted banks HNB and Commercial Bank and now Union Bank.
 Each experience has been unique though challenging no doubt but rewarding, offering valuable insights into the evolving dynamics of the banking sector.

 Q: How does Union Bank’s product range and services compare to competitors?

 ...